Yola dialect: Address to Lord Lieutenant in 1836

 Congratulatory address in the dialect of Forth and Bargy, presented to the Earl of Mulgrave, Lord Lieutenant of Ireland, on his visit to Wexford in 1836.
 Taken from the Wexford Independent newspaper of 15 February 1860.
 The paper's editor Edmund Hore wrote:

-The most remarkable fact, in reality, in connexion with the address is this.
-In all probability it was the first time regal or vice-regal ears were required to listen to words of such a dialect; and it is even still more probable that a like event will never happen again; for if the use of this old tongue dies out as fast for the next five-and-twenty years as it has for the same bygone period, it will be utterly extinct and forgotten before the present century shall have closed.
+The most remarkable fact, in reality, in connexion with the address is this:—in all probability it was the first time Regal or Vice-regal ears were required to listen to words of such a dialect—and it is even still more probable that a like event will never happen again, for if the use of this old tongue die out as fast for the next five and twenty years as it has for the same bygone period, it will be utterly extinct and forgotten before the present century shall have closed.

-In order for a person not acquainted with the pronunciation of the dialect to form anything like an idea of it, it is first necessary to speak slowly, and remember that the letter a has invariably the same sound, like a in 'father.'
-Double ee sounds as e in 'me,' and most words of two syllables the long accent is placed on the last.
+In order for a person not acquainted with the pronunciation of the dialect to form anything like an idea of it, it is first necessary to speak slowly, and remember that the letter a has invariably the same sound, like a in "father."
+Double ee sounds as e in "me," and in most words of two syllables the long accent is placed on the last.
 To follow the English pronunciation completely deprives the dialect of its peculiarities.

-To's Excellencie Constantine Harrie Phipps, y' Earle Mulgrave, Lord Lieutenant-General and General Governor of Ireland.
-Ye soumissive Spakeen o'ouz Dwelleres o' Baronie Forthe, Weisforthe.
+To's Excellencie Constantine Harrie Phipps, y' Earle Mulgrave, "Lord Lieutenant-General and General Governor of Ireland," Ye soumissive Spakeen o'ouz Dwelleres o' Baronie Forthe, Weisforthe.